Mojang/Sift/README.md

 $ sift -q '(name contains session) or (id = i-ae7fcafc)'
 ```

-As you see the statement consists of key and values.
+As you see the statement consists of key-value pairs.
 Retrieving keys is mentioned in the previous section.
 You can combine logical statement as much as you need.
-If you need to have whitespaces in your values you can escape them list this:
+If you need to have whitespaces or use `sift` keywords in your values you can escape them by using double qoutes like this:

 ```bash
 $ sift -q "(name contains 'auth session') or (id = i-ae7fcafc)"